MasoniteFramework/docs/README.md

 $ craft
 ```

 This should show a list of command options.
+If it doesn't then try closing your terminal and reopening it or running it with `sudo` if you are on a UNIX machine.
 We are currently only interested in the `craft new` command.
 To create a new project just run:

 ```
 $ craft new project_name